Best Apex Legends guns: Season 14 gun tier list and weapon stats

-There's a lot to understand about the different guns in Apex Legends.
-Sometimes a gun might be very mediocre until it receives a certain attachment, after which it becomes one of the best guns in the game.
+There's a lot of nuance to the different guns in Apex Legends.
+Sometimes a gun might be pretty underwhelming until it receives a certain attachment, after which it becomes one of the best guns in the game.
 So take this tier list with a pinch of salt, but if you're a newer player then let this tier list inform your decisions until you know enough to make more nuanced choices.

 Apex Legends weapon stats